MBS (TV channel): Overview

-On April 1, 2017, the trade name was changed to "MBS Media Holdings", and both TV and radio broadcasting businesses were taken over by "(New) Mainichi Broadcasting".
-After that, on April 1, 2021, "MBS Radio Co., Ltd.", which was newly established as a wholly owned subsidiary of MBS Media Holdings, took over the radio broadcasting license and business that Mainichi Broadcasting had held, and moved exclusively to television (JOOR-DTV changed to JOOY-DTV).
+On April 1, 2017, the trade name was changed to "MBS Media Holdings", and both TV and radio broadcasting businesses were taken over by the "(New) Mainichi Broadcasting".
+Subsequently, on April 1, 2021, "MBS Radio Co., Ltd.", newly established as a wholly owned subsidiary of MBS Media Holdings, took over the radio broadcasting license and business held by Mainichi Broadcasting, while Mainichi Broadcasting moved exclusively to television (changing callsign JOOR-DTV to JOOY-DTV).

-Among the broadcasting stations in Osaka, the company, Asahi Broadcasting Television, and Kansai Television are three companies that opened earlier than their respective key stations in Tokyo (TBS Television, TV Asahi, Fuji Television).
-This is because these three companies and the three key stations had nothing to do with each other at the time of their establishment.
-However, despite being the oldest station in Japan to start radio broadcasting, it was the fourth station in Osaka to start TV broadcasting.
-It was almost the same time as Asahi (Nippon Educational Television (NET TV) at that time), but it was one month behind.
-On the other hand, Yomiuri TV and TV Osaka were established with the intention of their respective key stations, so they opened later than the key stations.
+Among the broadcasting stations in Osaka, the company, Asahi Broadcasting Television, and Kansai Television are the three companies that opened earlier than their respective key stations in Tokyo (TBS Television, TV Asahi, and Fuji Television).
+This occurred because these three companies and the three key stations were unaffiliated at the time of their establishment.
+Despite being the oldest station in Japan to start radio broadcasting, MBS was the fourth station in Osaka to start TV broadcasting.
+This was roughly the same time as Asahi (Nippon Educational Television (NET TV) at that time), though MBS was one month behind.
+Conversely, Yomiuri TV and TV Osaka were established with the intention of joining their respective key stations, so they opened later than those key stations.

-It has a strong connection with RKB Mainichi Broadcasting, co-produced and co-sold radio programs, and on television, even during the pre-1975 affair era, Kyushu Asahi Broadcasting (KBC) sold in-house programs that were not organized or sponsored net, and jointly established a health insurance union, and are presenting aspects of sister companies.
-In addition, the remote control key ID for analog master stations and digital broadcasting is also "4".
-It has a close relationship with Mitsubishi UFJ Bank and Resona Bank.
+MBS has a strong connection with RKB Mainichi Broadcasting; the stations have co-produced and co-sold radio programs.
+On television, even during the pre-1975 era, Kyushu Asahi Broadcasting (KBC) sold in-house programs that were not organized or sponsored networks.
+They jointly established a health insurance union and present aspects of sister companies.
+Additionally, the remote control key ID for analog master stations and digital broadcasting is also "4".
+The station has a close relationship with Mitsubishi UFJ Bank and Resona Bank.

-MBS was involved in the establishment of FM802 as a major shareholder along with Nippon Broadcasting System.
-At the time of its establishment, it was organized by Nippon Broadcasting System, and the person in charge of sales was seconded from Mainichi Broadcasting System.
-Even now, we often co-host events.
-In July 2019, a disaster information sharing partnership agreement was signed between FM802 and FM COCOLO operated by the company.
+MBS was involved in the establishment of FM802 as a major shareholder alongside Nippon Broadcasting System.
+At the time of its establishment, it was organized by Nippon Broadcasting System, and the sales manager was seconded from Mainichi Broadcasting System.
+The stations often co-host events.
+In July 2019, a disaster information sharing partnership agreement was signed between FM802 and FM COCOLO, which is operated by the company.